-Recognising the role of suppliers in the Company's day-to-day operations, and its future ambitions, the Board undertakes regular reviews of its key suppliers, this includes the Company's principal investment manager Schroders and outsourced service providers State Street Bank & Trust (SSBT) and Diligenta and takes into consideration supplier feedback where applicable on the Company's processes for potential improvement.
+Recognising the role of suppliers in the Company's day-to-day operations, and its future ambitions, the Board undertakes regular reviews of the Company's core investment managers Schroders and BlackRock, and outsourced service providers Diligenta and State Street Bank & Trust (SSBT).
+This is informed by performance reporting via management updates to the Board and takes into consideration supplier feedback where applicable on the Company's processes for potential improvement.
 The Board's approach to annual reviews is collaborative with participation from both management and suppliers.
+During the year representatives from Diligenta, SSBT and State Street Trustees Ltd attended the Company's Board meetings to support the annual reviews.